h2oai/datatable/docs/develop/documentation.rst

 -----------

 There are two main ways to format a block of code.
-The simplest way is to finish the previous paragraph with a double-colon ``::`` and then start the next paragraph (code) indented with 4 spaces:
+The simplest way is to finish a paragraph with a double-colon ``::`` and then start the next paragraph (code) indented with 4 spaces:

 .. code-block:: rst

     Here is a code example::

-        print("Hello, world!", flush=True)
+        >>> print("Hello, world!", flush=True)

-A slightly more advanced method is to use an explicit ``code-block`` directive:
+In this case the code will be highlighted assuming it is a python sample.
+If the code corresponds to some other language, you'll need to use an explicit ``code-block`` directive:

 .. code-block:: rst